-My husband, a normally kind, funny, affable person outside of work, would get his “game face on” and act no-nonsense at work.
-He was not really into a lot of chit chat, and sometimes would almost sound curt or gruff when he would be explaining some aspect of the business, sharing insights, etc. I felt like he was always in a bad mood.
+My husband, an ordinarily kind, funny, affable person outside of work, would get his “game face on” and act no-nonsense at work.
+He was not really into a lot of chit chat and sometimes would almost sound curt or gruff when he would be explaining some aspect of the business, sharing insights, etc. I felt like he was always in a bad mood.
 Before long I realized that this was just his attitude at work.
 He took his “husband” hat off and put on his “business owner” hat, and really, there wasn’t anything wrong with that.

 4. Pledge to keep it professional.

 This is an area I struggle with more than he does.
 I find myself calling him sweetie or babe or other terms of endearment, which I suppose isn’t a big deal when it is just the two of us, but, quickly becomes awkward when there are other colleagues, vendors, or customers around.